gavv/signal-estimator/README.md

 Real-time scheduling policy
 ---------------------------

 If you run the tool under the `root` user, or with `CAP_SYS_NICE` and `CAP_SYS_ADMIN` capabilities, it will automatically enable `SCHED_RR` scheduling policy for output and input threads.
-This may help to avoid glitches introduced by the tool itself (not by the hardware or sofware being measured) on a loaded system.
+This may help to avoid glitches introduced by the tool itself (not by the hardware or software being measured) on a loaded system.

 Acknowledgments
 ---------------